zeroibc/my-mac-os/readme.md

 - Find it to be quite a slow application, given the fact that it is essentially a chrome web application wrapped up with [electron](http://electron.atom.io), it is not much surprise but still it does have some really great features for working and communicating within a team.

 #### 49. [Telegram](https://desktop.telegram.org/)
-- Really dislike [whatsapp](https://www.whatsapp.com) and I quite like Telegram.
+- Really dislike Whatsapp and I quite like Telegram.
 - It has a very clean interface, a native client for macOS and stickers, privacy is questionable as data is still being sent through Telegram servers but it is still a great chat application).

 #### 50. [Anki](http://ankisrs.net)